 8e.
 [Conditional] (V-)SMF compresses the header if header compression applies to the PDU session and creates the downlink user data PDU that is intended as payload in a NAS message.
 The (V-)SMF forwards the downlink user data PDU and the PDU session ID to the AMF using the Namf_Communication_N1N2MessageTransfer service operation.

-9. The AMF creates a DL NAS transport message with the PDU session ID and the the downlink user data PDU received from the SMF.
+9. The AMF creates a DL NAS transport message with the PDU session ID and the downlink user data PDU received from the SMF.
 The AMF ciphers and integrity protects the NAS transport message.

 10. The AMF sends the DL NAS transport message to NG-RAN.